oam-dev/rudr/healthscope/README.md

 # Health Scope Controller

-Health Scope Controller used for periodically check health scope crd and check the health of all the components related.
+HealthScope controller is used to periodically check the health of all the components and update health scope custom resources.

 ## What will health scope controller do?

-1. periodically check all component health and update the CR status.
+1. periodically check health status of components and update the HealthScope resource status.
 2. serve as a http server, to output aggregated health information.

 ## How to install?

-You could use helm to install it:
+Use helm to install:

 ```shell script
 helm install healthscope ./charts/healthscope